-Faculty Coordinator of the Doctor of Nursing Practice (DNP) Program
+Assistant Director of Doctor of Nursing Practice (DNP) Programs

 Dr. Mariea Snell: Putting Empathy into Practice as a Nursing Leader

 Dr. Mariea Snell, DNP, APRN, FNP-C, Assistant Director of the Doctor of Nursing Practice programs at Maryville University, has long been driven to proactively change people’s lives for the better.
 “I’ve always been a person who has a lot of compassion and empathy for people,” she explains.
 But it was one experience of adding direct value to a patient’s life through research that moved Snell to deepen her calling and expand her potential reach as a nurse through higher education.

 An HIV-positive patient Snell was seeing for a study at her first job after nursing school — at the AIDS clinical trials unit at Washington University — confided in her that he never took his shoes off in front of other people because of troublesome fungal infections.
 The typical treatments were unavailable to him, he explained, because of potential interactions with his HIV medications.

 Moved by this patient’s willingness to be vulnerable in front of her and his feelings of shame and guilt about his condition, Snell designed a Washington University-funded study of natural treatments for fungal infections that was later published and cited in a number of HIV publications.
 “It was great to be able to help him overcome some of those quality of life issues that people don’t even think about,” says Snell.
 “Unless it’s something you’re directly experiencing, you would never know.”
 And she wasn’t just helping a population with her clinical work; she was helping an individual whose pain had affected her personally.

 A Nursing Journey Driven by Empathy